 Under the crushing pressure to be as masculine as possible—to be able to kill to survive—men’s access to their innate, feminine sense of responsibility was lost.

 This is why so much of what men have done has been damaging.
 It’s been done from a psychological core bereft of innate responsibility—and it has left women to clean up the mess.

 “Occasionally, I feel quite angry,” Rachel Howell admits.
 “A lot of problems have historically been created more by men… but it sometimes seems that women are getting more desperate about trying to solve them.”

 Ouch.
 Although younger men are more ecologically attuned, older men have painful psychological work to do to catch up to women’s contribution to the green revolution.

-Men must face the uncomfortable truth that as well as picking up a spade and planting trees they also need to unearth some of the root-bound patriarchal programming buried in their unconscious, and become truly responsible.
+Men must face the uncomfortable truth that women don’t just lead on climate change.
+Women lead on change, period.
+As well as picking up a spade and planting trees, men also need to unearth some of the root-bound patriarchal programming buried in their unconscious and become truly responsible.